-The first step to recognizing if you have a sensitivity, or maybe even are allergic reaction to marijuana, is to understand the symptoms.
+The first step to recognizing if you have a sensitivity, or maybe even are allergic to marijuana, is to understand the symptoms.
 What happens after you smoke or consume cannabis?
 Are your symptoms a natural reaction to smoking weed, or do they seem abnormal?
-Most importantly, do you have a legitimate reaction to the marijuana plant itself, or could it possibly be a reaction to any mold that could be growing on the buds?
+Do you have a legitimate reaction to the marijuana plant itself, or could it possibly be a reaction to any mold that could be growing on the buds?

 Additionally, some individuals can also have skin reactions when coming into contact with the cannabis or hemp plant.
-Some of these skin reactions includes:
+Some of these skin reactions include:

 Understand What Causes a Marijuana Allergy:

-There are typically 3 root sources as to why a person might believe they are allergic to marijuana:
+There are typically three root sources as to why a person might believe they are allergic to marijuana:

-- The least likely possibility, you could actually be allergic to the components in the cannabis plant itself.
-This is the least likely of the three options, but nevertheless, some individuals are actually allergic to the elements that are in the marijuana plant.
+- The least likely possibility is that you could actually be allergic to the components in the cannabis plant This is the least likely of the three options, but nevertheless, some individuals are actually allergic to the elements that are in the marijuana plant.
 These reactions are typically more serious.

 I Think I Might Be Allergic to Marijuana.
 What Should I Do?

 The most important thing to do if you think you might have a marijuana allergy is to stay calm and get evidence before making any assumptions.
-Your negative reactions to marijuana could be caused by a number of different factors as mentioned above, so it’s best to consult a professional for real answers and not make any self-diagnoses.
+Your negative reactions to marijuana could be caused by a number of different factors as mentioned above, so it’s best to consult a professional for real answers and not make a self-diagnosis.

-Consulting with an allergy specialist can provide you with some much needed answers, even if the conversation of marijuana might be an uncomfortable one to have with a medical professional.
+Consulting with a doctor or an allergist can provide you with some much-needed answers, even if the conversation of marijuana might be an uncomfortable one to have with a medical professional.
 Thankfully, doctors have to keep your information confidential by law, and many states are already recognizing medical legality of cannabis, as well as recreational legality.
-Consuming marijuana is not nearly as taboo as it was even just 15 years ago, so don’t feel uncomfortable about being honest with your allergy specialist- they are here to help, it’s their job.
+Consuming marijuana is not nearly as taboo as it was even just fifteen years ago, so don’t feel uncomfortable about being honest with your allergy specialist- they are here to help, it’s their job.

-Your allergist will most likely need to conduct a skin test, for this is typically the most accurate way of understanding cannabis allergies and sensitivities.
+Your doctor or allergist will most likely need to conduct a skin test, for this is typically the most accurate way of understanding cannabis allergies and sensitivities.
 These tests involve skin pricking and are typically a non-invasive method of testing, which produces quick results.
 If you are allergic to marijuana, you will experience some redness or itching on the area of skin tested within about 15-20 minutes.

 I Really Feel I Have a Sensitivity to Marijuana; What Are My Alternative Options?

-There are alternative options to those who are trying to remove smoking cannabis from their lives, either due to smoke being harmful for their asthma, or negative reactions because of pollen and mold.
+There are alternative options for those who are trying to remove smoking cannabis from their lives, either due to smoke being harmful for their asthma, or negative reactions because of pollen and mold.

-If you think you are sensitive to the pollen, this reaction can often be tough.
+If you think you are sensitive to pollen, this reaction can often be tough.

-If you think you are sensitive to the mold, then it is best to switch the way you consume cannabis.
+If you think you are sensitive to mold, then it is best to switch up the way you consume cannabis.

-By consuming cooked or processed marijuana in exchange with “raw bud” (the type you smoke), you are minimizing your chances of being exposed to the possible remnants of mold that can be inhaled by your lungs when you are smoking ganja.
+By consuming cooked or processed marijuana instead of “raw bud” (the type you smoke), you are minimizing your chances of being exposed to the possible remnants of mold that can be inhaled by your lungs when you are smoking ganja.
 The heat and high temperatures kill all the possible mold particles, making it safe for those sensitive to this factor.
 Mold on your marijuana might sound disgusting, but studies have shown that a large percentage of weed on the market have some level of mold particles on them.
 This is actually pretty natural, just as potatoes and carrots are normally covered in dirt when you first pick them.
-Switch to raw bud alternatives, for example: edibles, concentrates, tinctures and more if you think you might be sensitive to this mold!
+Switch to raw bud alternatives; for example, edibles, concentrates, tinctures and more if you think you might be sensitive to this mold!

 Final Thoughts About Marijuana and Allergies: